 • St. Frances of Rome (1384-1440) was a rich Italian woman who ministered to the sick and poor.
 During a flood, she turned her house into a hospital.

 • St. Patrick lived in the 5th century.
-He was born in England, captured as teenager and taken to studied and became a priest.
+He was born in England, captured as teenager and taken to Ireland as a slave.
+He grew to love God and escaped slavery.
+When he returned home, he studied and became a priest.
 He went back to Ireland to share God's love.